mvilrokx/autd-js-front-end-dev-guide/chapter-6/README.md

 # Unit Testing
 Let's get this first out of the way: yes, you should be testing your JavaScript code.
 Period.
-There is a smorgasbord of testing software available for JavaScript, it doesn't matter which one you pick but you should pick one.
-For our purpose, we are going to setup our application testing with [Mocha](http://mochajs.org/) and [Chai](http://chaijs.com/).
+There is a smorgasbord of testing software available for JavaScript.
+It doesn't matter which one you pick but you should pick one.
+For our purposes, we are going to setup our application testing with [Mocha](http://mochajs.org/) and [Chai](http://chaijs.com/).

 ## Mocha
->Mocha is a feature-rich JavaScript test framework"
+>"Mocha is a feature-rich JavaScript test framework"

 It's basically a test runner that manages your tests.
 You install it with npm: